Wandering though the web page that Rick Hinton is so lovingly and carefully

 that I have ever known.
 I do not believe that he would ever intentionally hurt

 someone’s feelings.
-Nor can I envision Carl have something mean or derogatory
+Nor can I envision Carl have something mean or derogatory to

-yards.
-He just plain enjoyed sports and it rubbed off on his three kids.
+just plain enjoyed sports and it rubbed off on his three kids.

-Ida Pollack – Although our paths
+Ida Pollack – Although our paths rarely

-the most enjoyable of my pre-Southwest years.
+enjoyable of my pre-Southwest years.

-Ann Pottenger – Anne was always sweet
+Ann Pottenger – Anne was always sweet and

-to enjoy being around Ann.
+enjoy being around Ann.

 Kerry Rainey – Kerry was not in many of my classes, but he was always in the thick of things from a student council or extra-curricular standpoint.
 Kerry was usually very serious and it was sometimes rare to see him smile, but he would light up the room when he did smile.
 I remember him as Mr. Basketball.
 He and Carl Passoff were devoted to a sport that Southwest never seemed to take seriously.
 I would have enjoyed seeing Kerry play small forward on a team with a truly impressive center and big forward.
 I was advised that Kerry played an active roll in planning one of the first reunions.
 It would be great to get Kerry into the “Keep in Touch” program.